-Our curriculum, HtDCH, addresses this problem through the structure of the programs students work on, the programming environment ProfessorJ within DrScheme that provides support for the novice programmer through a series of Java-like learning languages, and through a pedagogy that focuses on disciplined program design from the first day.
+Our curriculum, How to Design Class Hierarchies (HtDCH) addresses this problem through the structure of the programs students work on, the programming environment ProfessorJ [13] within DrScheme that provides support for the novice programmer through a series of Java-like learning languages, and through a pedagogy that focuses on disciplined program design from the first day.
 This curriculum is a natural follow-up to the TeachScheme!
-[11] curriculum supported by the DrScheme [12] series of languages and the textbook "How to Design Programs" [10].
+[11] curriculum supported by the DrScheme [12] series of languages and the textbook How to Design Programs [10].
 The pedagogy of this (and our) curriculum is based on the use of the DESIGN RECIPE.

-The curriculum has been used in our classrooms for the past three years resulting in a noticeable improvement of student's abilities to write programs and to reason about them [17].
+The curriculum has been used in our classrooms for the past three years resulting in a noticeable improvement of students' abilities to write programs and to reason about them [17].
 It has also been successfully implemented by several high school and college instructors who have participated in our summer workshops.

-1.2 HtDCH: The Structure and the Function
+1.1 HtDCH: The Structure and the Function